Baker-IGM/IGME-110/exercises/imageOptimizeExercise/imgOptExercise.md

 6. In the Windows file explorer, check the size of the file that you just created.
 Is it larger or smaller than the original JPG file?

-7. In the bottom right corner of the panel, change the image size to `50%`.
+7. In the bottom right corner of the panel, change the Zoom Level to `50%`.
 Try to find the option that gives you the best tradeoff between size and quality.
 Save that as bijela-optimized (using the appropriate file extension).

 Close the original bijela-kava.jpg file.

 ## Part 4: GIF Compression

-To better understand how GIF compression works, we're going to work with the file Stripes.psd.
+To better understand how GIF compression works, we're going to work with the file `Stripes.psd`.
 Open that now.

-1. Change the Mode to Indexed Color, and use the default settings that are offered.
+1. Change the Mode to `Indexed Color`, and use the default settings that are offered.

-2. From the Image > Mode menu, select "Color Table..." to see the colors being used in the image.
+2. Open the Color Table Panel (`Image > Mode > Color Table...`) to see the colors being used in the image.

-3. Use File > Save As... and save the file as stripes1.gif.
-(If prompted, choose Normal rather than Interlaced.)
+3. Use `File > Save As...` and save the file as `stripes1.gif`.
+(If prompted, choose `Normal` rather than `Interlaced`.)

-4. Choose Image > Image Rotation > 90° CW.
+4. Choose `Image > Image Rotation > 90° Clockwise`.
 You should have horizontal rather than vertical stripes now.
-Save it as a GIF called stripes2.gif.
+Save it as a GIF called `stripes2.gif`.

 **Without looking at the files on your computer**, can you predict which file (stripes1 or stripes2) is larger, based on our discussions about run length encoding and lossless compression in the lecture?
 Check to see if you were right!

 ## Deliverables

-Add your webcartoon.gif, bijela-quality, bijela-optimized, stripes1.gif and stripes2.gif files to a folder called `Image Optimization`.
+Add your `webcartoon.gif`, `bijela-quality`, `bijela-optimized`, `stripes1.gif` and `stripes2.gif` files to a folder called `Image Optimization`.
 Zip that folder and add it to the `Exercise - Image Basics` Assignment on MyCourses.